alicecommits/web-data-fetcher-logger/README.md

 	*Note if you're unfamiliar with RESTful APIs: someData can only be NON empty for the following http methods (httpVerb):	'PUT', 'POST', 'DELETE', and 'PATCH'.
 	If not specified, someData is sent as empty body to the REST API (e.g. for a 'GET')*
-- **Important**: If you're unfamiliar with http requests, before doing anything in `apiUtils.mjs`, it is recommended to check axios documentation for request configuration, notably regarding http methods, authentication, encoding, specific content type: https://axios-http.com/docs/req_config
+- **Important**: If you're unfamiliar with http requests, before doing anything in `apiUtil.mjs`, it is recommended to check axios documentation for request configuration, notably regarding http methods, authentication, encoding, specific content type: https://axios-http.com/docs/req_config
 - **`enterCredentials`**:
-  - The example used in `apiUtils.mjs` is based on a typical situation where, to authenticate to the API, the user would likely need to enter a username/email + a password.
+  - The example used in `credUtil.mjs` is based on a typical situation where, to authenticate to the API, the user would likely need to enter a username/email + a password.
   - If your API works differently, adjust const names/prompt instructions to display.

 ## **Motivations + Rationales**